 Provides that a person unlawfully and knowingly possesses a firearm or ammunition if the person is the subject of a court order that was continued after the person received notice of the opportunity to request a hearing and failed to request a hearing during the required time period.
-Establishes procedures under which a person convicted of a qualify offense or subject to an order described in ORS.
-166.255, is prohibited from possessing firearms and pursuant to court order, must provide proof of transferring the person's firearms to a local law enforcement agency or a third party as directed.
-Requires a person to transfer the firearms as directed in this act within 24 hours of becoming subject to the court order or receiving the order during which time the person may possession the firearm, unloaded, and for the purpose of transferring the firearm in compliance with the court order.

-Requires party receiving transferred firearms to file with the court and provide to the individual written proof of the transfer that includes identifiable information of the firearm, including the serial number.
+Establishes procedures under which a person convicted of a qualifying offense, or subject to an order described in ORS 166.255, is prohibited from possessing firearms and pursuant to court order, must provide proof of transferring the person's firearms to a local law enforcement agency or a third party as directed.
+Requires a person to transfer the firearms as directed within 24 hours of becoming subject to a court order, during which time the person may possess the firearm, unloaded, and for the purpose of transferring the firearm in compliance with the court order.
+Requires third party declaration of receipt of firearm transfer to be filed with the respondent's declaration of dispossession of firearms.
+Provides that a respondent must either confirm by declaration that they were not in possession of firearms at the time the court entered the order or assert their constitutional right against self-incrimination.
 Establishes criminal penalties to a third party who allows a person to access firearms transferred to the third party during the prohibition.
-Directs a party ordered to transfer firearms under this section to submit a declaration, within 48 hrs. of the court's order, attesting that all firearms in the person's possession have been transferred in accordance with the court's order.

-Requires the Department of Justice to notify a victim or petitioner of a receipt of a request to return a firearm relinquished pursuant to a court order.
-Requires law enforcement to hold any firearm for 72 hrs after receiving a request for return and confirm the person receiving the firearm is the lawful owner and may legally possess firearms under state or federal law.
+Directs a party ordered to transfer firearms under this section to submit a declaration, within 48 hours of the court's order, attesting that all firearms in the person's possession have been transferred in accordance with the court's order.
+Provides that a district attorney may initiate contempt proceedings if a respondent does not file a declaration as required by the measure.
+Requires the Department of Justice to notify a petitioner of a receipt of a request to return a firearm relinquished pursuant to a court order.
+Requires law enforcement to hold any firearm for 72 hours after receiving a request for return and confirm the person receiving the firearm is the lawful owner and may legally possess firearms under state or federal law.
 Declares an emergency, effective on passage.